Graduate School Requirements and Policies

 All regular graduate courses are numbered at the 500 and 600 levels.
 All 900-level courses are special graduate courses for which no graduate program credit is given.
 Courses numbered at the 400 level are for advanced undergraduates, but may, with approval and to a limited extent, be accepted toward meeting degree requirements at the master’s level.
 For doctoral students who have completed the master’s degree in the same field or one closely related, all program work must be at the 500 or 600 level.

 Graduate work is evaluated by letter grades.
-All grades earned will remain on the student’s record, and unless the courses were approved for no program credit prior to registration, all unacceptable grades will be included in calculating the student’s scholastic average.
+All grades earned will remain on the student’s record, and will be included in calculating the student’s scholastic average.

 A grade of C+ (2.33) or lower in courses numbered at the 400 level is considered a failing grade.
 In such cases of failure the course must be either repeated, if it is a required course, or else replaced by another course approved by the student’s program committee and the Graduate School.